 Loosen Up Now and Then!

-Around YNAB, we often say “rigid budgets break.”
+Here at YNAB, we often say “rigid budgets break.”
 The same is true when it comes to eating regimens.
-We do our best to eat with long-term health in mind, but we also have days when we eat donuts.
-We eat fast food.
+We do our best to eat with long-term health in mind, but there are days when we eat donuts.
+Fast food?
+Yep, sometimes.
 We have a regular “super cheap” meal that might consist of mac & cheese or nachos.
-Usually it’s for the sake of our budget and that’s okay!
+Usually it’s for the sake of our budget, and that’s okay!
 Eating beans and rice for three weeks so you can make an extra payment towards your credit card debt is totally fine if that becomes your priority.
 And a few days of it here and there won’t ruin your health!

 And that’s what it all comes back to: your priorities.
 Find what is most important to you and run after it with your whole heart—and budget.